 PIP is not about teaching you to ‘be a parent.’
 The focus of PIP is to make parents aware of how easily children get caught in the middle of conflict, and how to keep this from happening.
 The Program also covers information on topics like effective communication, dispute resolution, types of custody and parenting arrangements, and ages & stages of child development.
 The program uses the term ‘parent’ to describe anyone providing parenting to a child – this can include grandparents, other relatives, or family friends who are involved in the court application or in raising the child.

 You may attend PIP in-person or online (see below).
 If you are required to complete PIP and have not attended an in-person session within the last year, you may be scheduled for an in-person session by court staff.
 They will send you a letter with the date, time, and location of your session.
+You may be required to attend an in-person session even if you have already completed the program online.

 If you wish to attend an in-person session voluntarily, you must contact your local court to get registered.